Wang-FuKuan/DIE2UIE/README.md

 Citation

-If you find this repository useful, please cite the corresponding paper (update with your publication details):
+If you find this repository useful, please cite the corresponding paper:

 ```bibtex
 @article{die2uie,